-With that in mind, the remainder of this paper discusses some key top-of-mind topics when considering an allocation to private credit in this stage of cycle, namely a) what Fed cuts can mean for direct lending; b) what a recent increase in syndicated-loan market activity can mean to borrowers seeking private solutions; and c) a comparative analysis of the risks of investing in private vs. public credit today.
+With that in mind, the remainder of this paper discusses some key top-of-mind topics when considering an allocation to private credit in this stage of cycle, namely a) what Fed cuts can mean for direct lending in the long run; b) what a recent increase in syndicated-loan market activity can mean to borrowers seeking private solutions; and c) a comprehensive comparative analysis of the risks of investing in private vs. public credit today.
 Additionally, we will briefly explore the landscape for providing capital to companies and outline where we see the strongest opportunities today.